 This returns the kernel (weights) and bias values.
 For a dense layer with one unit, dense/kernel represents the slope, and dense/bias the offset.

-Dense Layers in Regression
+Dense Layers in Regression:

 • For regression problems, a Dense layer with 1 unit is often sufficient as the output layer.